BEAR IN THE CHAIR

-Bear in the Chair is designed to make sure that no child at Children’s Hospital ever feels disconnected with their school.
-It is crucial that they feel connected from their friends at school as well as their teachers.
+Bear in the Chair is designed to make sure that no child at Children’s Hospital ever feels disconnected from their school.
+It is crucial that they feel connected with their friends at school as well as their teachers.
 Being in the hospital shouldn’t hinder them from keeping those relationships.

 Patients between the ages of 4-14 years old treated at Hospital in Oklahoma City for more than 10 days are eligible for the program.
 The program is for all elementary schools and some middle schools across the state of Oklahoma.

 Children’s Medical Research Inc. and Love’s Travel Stops places a 40” bear in the patient’s chair at school while he or she is in Children’s Hospital.
 The bear stays in their chair while they are out of the classroom.
 Classmates are able to take the bear to different activities throughout the day as if the patient in the hospital is right there with them.
 The teacher is encouraged to take pictures to send to the child’s parents so that they can put the pictures in their memory book, therefore still feel connected to school activities.

-Each patient enrolled in Bear in the Chair receives a smaller version of the large bear delivered to the school and a swag bag sponsored by Love’s Travel Stops.
+Each patient enrolled in Bear in the Chair receives a small version of the larger bear delivered to the school and a swag bag sponsored by Love’s Travel Stops.